 EXHIBIT A

-[FORM OF OPINION ]
+[FORM OF OPINION TO BE AGREED]

 INCUMBENCY AND SIGNATURE CERTIFICATE

 The undersigned, the Assistant Secretary of Enron Corp. (the “Counterparty”), a Delaware corporation organized under the law of    Delaware hereby certifies that:

 1. The ISDA Master Agreement dated as of [                                    ], including the Schedule, Confirmation, and other exhibits, supplements, attachments and annexes thereto and documents incorporated by reference therein (collectively the “Agreement Documentation”), between G-Future Interest Owner Trust and the Counterparty has been duly executed and delivered for, in the name of, and on behalf of the Counterparty by the following officer, whose title and signature appear below: